Document Type : Research Article

 Authors

-2 Department of Electrical Engineering, Shri Ramswaroop Memorial University (SRMU), India village Hadauri, Post Tindola, Barabanki, Uttar Pradesh 225003
+2 Department of Electrical Engineering, Shri Ramswaroop Memorial University (SRMU), P. O. Box: 225003, village Hadauri, Post Tindola, Barabanki, Uttar Pradesh, India.

 Abstract